 - You may change any other information by contacting us directly at 800.797.6324.

 Web Browser Settings and Tracking

 You may have the ability to activate web browser tracking settings or other mechanisms that give you the option to control the collection of personally identifiable information about your online activities over time and across third-party websites or online services.
 Our response to these settings and mechanisms will depend on the setting and mechanism and the impact on our collection and tracking practices.
 At this time, our website only tracks your activities while on our website and, unless you request or register with us for a service, we do not collect any personally identifiable information about you.
 The tracking is facilitated using “cookies” that we place on your computer.
-In addition to the cookies reference above, we may also place locally-stored objects on your computer (such as Adobe Flash objects, sometimes also referred to as “Flash cookies”), used for information security and authentication purposes.
-These types of cookies will not be deleted when you clear cookies from your browser.
-For more information on user settings and removal capabilities of these locally-stored objects, refer to Adobe.
-If you choose not to accept cookies or remove locally-stored cookies, some features and services on our website may not be available to you.
+In general, cookies are used for website analytics, to save your location for the branch locator tool (if you allow the website to do so), and to help customize your website experience.

 When you use our website or online service, third parties acting on our behalf may collect the personally identifiable information and website activity identified above.
 This may include the personally identifiable information collected when you register with us for a service.
 Depending on the third party websites you visit, as well as any preferences and authorizations you have provided to others, your activity on our website and across other websites, including personally identifiable information you provide, may be tracked and collected by third parties.
 Also, third parties may offer services on our website from time to time.
 If you access their websites or provide them with information, these third parties may track your activity across websites and collect your personally identifiable information, all subject to the third party’s privacy and security practices.